Biodiversity BC - Conserving the Variety of Life

 Cladonia sp.

-The Status Report confirms that the places where the great majority of British Columbians work and live-the lower elevation river valleys in the south and near the coast-are the very same places where most of the species in the province live.
-Competition between humans and nature for a small fraction of BC's land base has resulted in our standing as the province with the greatest number of endangered vascular plant and vertebrate species.
+Taking Nature's Pulse confirms that the places where the great majority of British Columbians work and live-the lower elevation river valleys in the south and near the coast-are the very same places where most of the species in the province live.
+Competition between humans and nature for a small fraction of B.C.'s land base has resulted in our standing as the province with the greatest number of endangered vascular plant and vertebrate species.
 These areas are also home to two of the four most endangered ecosystems in the country.

 Climate change is complicating this already difficult conservation challenge.
 The planet is currently experiencing rapid and accelerating climate change, based on a combination of natural factors and human-induced global warming arising from greenhouse gas emissions, reduction in forest cover and pollution of the oceans.
 Overall temperatures are expected to rise and parts of the province will likely become wetter, others drier.
 The distribution and characteristics of ecosystems are closely tied to climate.
 Forests may shift northwards, or upward in elevation, grasslands may expand, wetlands and alpine regions may disappear.
 The speed at which the plants and animals in those ecosystems can adapt to these changes will determine whether they survive or disappear.

-Click here for Component Reports and documents that were commissioned by BBC to inform the development of the Status Report.
+Click here for Component Reports and documents that were commissioned by BBC to inform the development of Taking Nature's Pulse (or go to our downloads page).